Acrisel/sequent/sequent/README.rst

     The function *build_flow* (code line 14) build a Sequent flow similarly to simple example above.
 Since no specific store is provided in Sequent instantiation, a default runner store is assigned (code line 15).
 In this build, steps will use default recovery directives whereby successful steps are skipped.

     The first build and run is done in lines 42-43.
 In this run, a parameter is passed to cause step *s111* in its fourth iteration to fail.
 As a result, flow fails.
 Output lines 1-29 is associated with the first run.

     The second build and run is then initiated.
 In this run, parameter is set to a value that would pass step *s111* and run mode is set to recovery (code lines 45-46).
 Eventor skips successful steps and start executing from failed steps onwards.
 Output lines 30-40 reflects successful second run.

+    Note that the second run required a **run_id** of the run that is reactivated. *run_id* is fetched from its correspounding attribute in *Sequent* Objects.

     For prog to know when to default, it uses the following methods flow.get_step_name() and flow.get_step_sequence() (lines 7-8).
 Those Sequent methods allow access to Eventor step attributes.
 Another way to access these attributes is via os.environ:

     .. code-block:: python

-         name = os.getenv('EVENTOR_STEP_NAME')
+         name = os.getenv('SEQUENT_STEP_NAME')
-         sequence = os.getenv('EVENTOR_STEP_SEQUENCE')
+         sequence = os.getenv('SEQUENT_STEP_SEQUENCE')
-         recovery = os.getenv('EVENTOR_STEP_RECOVERY')
+         recovery = os.getenv('SEQUENT_STEP_RECOVERY')

 Distributed Example
 -------------------